grab/engineering-blog/_posts/2021-05-24-building-hyper-self-service-distributed-tracing-feedback-system.md

 ## How to Use Archivist for Your Service

-If you want to get onboard Archivist, the coding effort is minimal (check out this [link](https://wiki.grab.com/display/TEO/Archivist%2BHow-to)).
+If you want to get onboard Archivist, the coding effort is minimal.
 Here is an example of a code snippet to log an event:

 ![](img/archivist/image2.png)